janeyx99/torch-release-notes/2.7.0/done/result_foreach_frontend.md

-# Release Notes worksheet complex_frontend
+# Release Notes worksheet foreach_frontend

 The main goal of this process is to rephrase all the commit messages below to make them **clear and easy to read** by the end user.
 You should follow the following instructions to do so: